-The Lead Director's authority, under the Corporate Governance Guidelines, includes:

-- Calling, chairing, and setting the agenda for executive sessions of the non-employee directors; - Providing feedback to the Chairman; - Chairing meetings of the Board in the absence of the Chairman; - Reviewing and approving the schedule and agenda for all Board meetings and reviewing associated materials distributed to the directors, in consultation with the Chairman; - Advising the Chairman on the quality, quantity, and timeliness of information flow; - Reviewing committee meeting schedules; - Engaging with shareholders, as appropriate; and - Leading the annual performance evaluation of the Board.
+The Lead Director's authority, under the The Lead Director also serves as Chair of the Nominating Corporate Governance Guidelines, includes: and Governance Committee with authority that includes: Calling, chairing, and setting the agenda for executive sessions of the non-employee directors; Providing feedback to the Chairman; Chairing meetings of the Board in the absence of the Chairman; Reviewing and approving the schedule and agenda for all Board meetings and reviewing associated materials distributed to the directors, in consultation with the Chairman; Advising the Chairman on the quality, quantity, and timeliness of information flow; Reviewing committee meeting schedules; Engaging with shareholders, as appropriate; and Leading the annual performance evaluation of the Board.
+Establishing the criteria for director engagement with shareholders; Providing comments and suggestions to the Board on Board committee structure, operations, member qualification, and member appointment; Overseeing independent director succession planning, remuneration, requests for additions to board memberships, and resignations; Establishing and maintaining procedures for interested parties to communicate with non-employee directors; Considering Board governance practices and procedures, including any changes to governance guidelines; and Providing oversight of the performance and effectiveness of the evaluation process for the Board and its committees.